Cross Join in SQL Server with Real-time Example

-An SQL Server cross join produces the Cartesian product of the tables involved in the join.
+The Cross Join produces the Cartesian product of the tables involved in the join.
 This means every row in the Left Table is joined to every row in the Right Table.
 The candidate is LEFT Table and Company is RIGHT Table.
 In our example, we have 28 total numbers of rows in the result set.
 7 rows in the Candidate table multiplied by 4 rows in the Company Table.

 In SQL Server, the Cross Join does not have an ON clause with a Join condition.
 All other JOINS use ON clause with a Join Condition.
 If you try to use an ON clause on a CROSS JOIN then it will give you a syntax error.